grasped/grasped.github.io/docs/technical/operations_software/index.md

 ## II.
 Deployment

+The production version of the Operations Software API is deployed on Google Cloud Platform.
+The deployment is run using Ansible.
+To be able to run the scripts, you will need to [setup your SSH keys](/technical/gcp/#adding-ssh-keys).

-The Data Manager API is deployed using Ansible.
+The Operations Software API is deployed using Ansible.
 Configurations for deployment is located under `/vagrant/inventory`.

 ### SSHConfig